rsdesoto/friend-finder/README.md

 ## Contact

-If you have any questions, run into any bugs, or meet Bigfoot for coffee and want to talk it out, contact me at ry.e.desoto@gmail.com
+If you have any questions, run into any bugs, or meet Bigfoot for coffee and aren't sure if you want to call him back or not and want to talk it out with a pal, contact me at ry.e.desoto@gmail.com